keu/docs/learn/airflow-kafka.md

 - `poll_timeout`: the amount of time in seconds that the task should wait for a message in its active state.
 - `poll_interval`: the amonut of time in seconds that the task should wait in the deferred state.
 - `xcom_push_key`: the key under which to save the returned data to XCom.

+## Best practices

+Apache Kafka is a tool optimized for streaming messages at high frequencies for example in an IoT application.
+Airflow is designed to handle orchestration of data pipelines in batches at a frequency of once per minute or less.

+Astronomer recommends to combine these two open sources tools by handling low-latency processes with Kafka and data orchestration with Airflow.

+Common patterns include:

+- Configuring a Kafka cluster with a blob storage like S3 as a sink.
+Batch process data from S3 at regular intervals.
+- Using the ProduceToTopicOperator in Airflow to produce messages to a Kafka cluster as one of several producers.
+- Consuming data from a Kafka cluster via the ConsumeFromTopicOperator in batches using the apply function to extract and load information to a blob storage or data warehouse.
+- Listening for specific messages in a data stream running through a Kafka cluster using the AwaitKafkaMessageOperator to trigger downstream tasks once the message appears.

 ## Conclusion